apaciuk/rails-full-blog-api/README.md

 Postgres (if using in dev)
 # Configuration

-bundle install, the rake below to load db (sqlite for dev)
+bundle install, then rake cmd below to build/rebuild db (sqlite for dev)

 Dev: Sqlite3/Faker/Swagger,rswag